aditic2160/Hackaccino/README.md

 3. Navigate to the project folder: cd path/to/your/project/folder
-CopyReplace `path/to/your/project/folder` with the actual path where you saved the `index.html` file.
+Replace `path/to/your/project/folder` with the actual path where you saved the `index.html` file.

 4. Install a simple HTTP server: npm install -g http-server
-CopyThis command installs the `http-server` package globally on your system.
+This command installs the `http-server` package globally on your system.

 5. Start the server:
 http-server
-CopyThis command starts a local web server.
+This command starts a local web server.

 6. Open your web browser and go to: http://localhost:8080
-CopyYou should now see the interactive solar system in your browser!
+You should now see the interactive solar system in your browser!

 ## Using the Solar System